 For some procrastinators, anticipation of the task is often far worse than what the task turns out to be.
 Are you anticipating the task turning out well or not?
 By visualising the activity being a success, you will be much more motivated to take action.

-Imagine how much more productive, fulfilled and successful you could be in your business and in life once you master motivation and put off procrastination!
+Imagine how much more productive, fulfilled and successful you could be in your business and in life once you master motivation and overcome procrastination!

-Learn more techniques to stop procrastination once and for all and fast track your success!
+Learn more techniques to stop procrastination once and for all, have inner motivation, take action and fast track your success!